Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Methods

-The set of all TSWs approaches CBS as the cutoff radius, maximum angular momentum, and cutoff energy all approach infinity.
-Given a cutoff radius, the task of building an atomic orbital basis can be viewed as seeking the contraction coefficients of TSWs.
+The full set of TSWs converges to the complete basis set (CBS) as the cutoff radius, maximum angular momentum, and cutoff energy all tend to infinity.
+For a fixed cutoff radius, constructing an atomic orbital basis is equivalent to determining the contraction coefficients of TSWs.}

-Note that TSWs themselves do not have vanishing derivatives at the cutoff radius.
-To avoid discontinuities of derivatives, several previous works~\cite{Kenny2000,Chen2010} applied an extra ``smoothing function''.
-Though having no significant effect on the quality or implementation as NAO, such a modification not only demands some extra effort into finding out an optimal smoothing parameter on top of the optimization of contraction coefficients, but also makes orbitals no longer pure combinations of TSWs, thereby losing the possibility of benefiting from certain analytical expressions of integrals~\cite{Haynes1997, Monserrat2010}.
+\MC{ Note that TSWs do not possess vanishing derivatives at the cutoff radius.
+To avoid derivative discontinuities, previous works~\cite{Kenny2000,Chen2010} have employed an additional smoothing function.
+Although this modification has no significant impact on the quality or implementation of NAOs, it not only requires extra effort to determine an optimal smoothing parameter in addition to optimizing the contraction coefficients, but also prevents the orbitals from being pure combinations of TSWs.
+As a result, the potential advantages offered by certain analytical integral expressions~\cite{Haynes1997, Monserrat2010} can no longer be exploited. }

-Instead of modifying the form, we suggest seeking the subspace of zero derivatives at the cutoff while preserving the form.
-Suppose we would like to combine spherical Bessel functions into a new set of basis functions with vanishing first $M$ derivatives at the cutoff
+\MC{ Rather than modifying the functional form, we propose searching for the subspace where derivatives vanish at the cutoff radius while retaining the original form.
+Suppose we wish to combine spherical Bessel functions using a set of coefficients $K_{q\lambda}$ to form a new basis set whose first $M$ derivatives vanish at the cutoff $r_\mathrm{c}$.
+We have the following formulas